elbec-group/elbec.group/content/news-events/en/sig-writing-2024.md

   the Research School will be held.

-  For further information visit: <https://sites.google.com/view/sig-writing-2024/conference-home?authuser=0>
+  For further information, please visit: <https://sites.google.com/view/sig-writing-2024/conference-home?authuser=0>
 ---